Generalized anxiety disorder: Emotion-focused therapy

 Emotion-focused therapy (EFT) is a short-term psychotherapy that is focused on humanistic needs of emotions when treating individuals with GAD.
 EFT can incorporate numerous practices such as experimental therapy, systemic therapy, and elements of CBT to allow individuals to work through difficult emotional states.
 The primary goal of EFT is assisting individuals in living with their vulnerable emotions and overcoming avoidance so that adaptive experiences such as compassion and protective anger can be generated in response to the emotional needs that are embedded in core emotional vulnerability.

 Sandplay therapy

 Sandplay therapy (SPT) is an intervention based on nonverbal therapeutic practices.
 The main objective of SPT is to allow the individual the ability to work through their emotional problems from childhood traumas (CT) through play using sand and toy figures.
 Although the therapy is mainly focused on nonverbal cues, verbal cues are also observed and documented during the rehabilitation process of the individual.
-SPT allows a multisensory experience through a safe and protected space allowing the individual the opportunity to regulate their mind and emotions.
-This therapeutic practice is offered in both adults and children.
+SPT allows a multi-sensory experience through a safe and protected space, allowing the individual the opportunity to regulate their mind and emotions.
+This therapeutic practice is offered to both adults and children.